Ensembl/WiggleTools/README.md

 wiggletools sum test/fixedStep.bw test/variableStep.bw
 ```

-However, the semi-colon can be necessary for the program string to be unambiguous, e.g.:
+However, the colon can be necessary for the program string to be unambiguous, e.g.:

 ```
 wiggletools diff sum test/fixedStep.bw test/variableStep.bw \